06b/Address-Falsehoods/README.md

 - **A building name won't also be a number**
   - Ten Post Office Sq, Boston MA 02109 USA - which is not, reportedly, the same as 10 Post Office Sq, Boston MA 02109 USA.
 - **An address with leading zeros can be omitted**
   - At 101 Alma St, Apartment 001, Palo Alto - where apartments 1 and 001 were on different floors.
+- **A street name won't include a number**
+  - Counterexample: 8 Seven Gardens Burgh, WOODBRIDGE, IP13 6SU